-Director Rungano Nyoni has made the subject the focus of her debut feature film... a biting satire attacking the ignorance which provides oxygen for this hokum...
-Satire seemed to be the most appropriate way to tackle a subject poised on a knife edge between tragedy and farce.
-Underneath the humor there's staunch determination from the director.
-'It's so important that we're not precious about [witchcraft], otherwise nothing gets done,' she said." - Thomas Page, CNN.com
+Director Rungano Nyoni has made the subject the focus of her debut feature film... a biting satire attacking "It's rare and exhilarating the ignorance which provides oxygen for this hokum...
+Satire seemed to be the most appropriate way to tackle a subject poised on a knife edge between humor there's staunch determination from the director.
+'It's so important that we're not precious about [witchcraft],